Viniciuscs01/AF-SDK-Getting-Started-Guide/README.md

 This repository contains the Visual Studio Exercises and Solutions from the **PI AF SDK for Begginers lab**.

-For the Associated User Manual and the PowerPoint presentation, they are available on PI Square.
-[2016 - PI AF SDK for Begginers lab - User Manual and Presentation][1]

 ##Introduction
 This course covers basic usage of the PI AF SDK.
 A background in .NET application development and a familiarity with the PI System (but not PI AF SDK) are assumed.
 An additional short introduction with reference links for PI AF SDK is available in Appendix 1 of the workbook if further background is needed.